Auto Insurance Claim Advice

 How many of your statements have ever made it in front of a jury?
 The answer will probably be NONE (if they even know the answer to this question).
 It is difficult to defeat a bad statement, but not impossible.

 The best thing to do is to not give one at all.
 If you decide to give a recorded statement, then you must know exactly what you are doing, and why you are doing it.
-If you are not sure about your situation, or you fell like they can frame you; then seek the advice of an attorney.
+If you are not sure about your situation or you feel like they can frame you, then seek the advice of an attorney.

 Recorded Statements Introduction